aztek/scala-workflow/Readme.md

 ```

 Note, how the syntax gets rather awkward, when we separate pure values from
 values, extracted from idiomatic context.
-Using idiom brackets, we can compose
+With idiom brackets we can compose
 the same code in almost imperative manner.
 ```scala
 def parse2(json: Json): Option[Person] =